Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension: The one-sample goodness-of-fit problem

 In particular, the performance of the chi-squared test matches the minimax lower bound of \thmref{lower1} up to a multiplicative constant.

-\begin{rem} We do not provide proofs of \thmref{chi1} since it is analogous (and in fact simpler) than the proof of \thmref{chi2}, the corresponding result in the two-sample setting. \end{rem}
+\begin{rem} We do not provide a proof of \thmref{chi1} since it is analogous (and in fact simpler) than the proof of \thmref{chi2}, the corresponding result in the two-sample setting. \end{rem}

 \begin{rem}[Calibration by Monte Carlo] Although we provide a critical value for the test statistic \eqref{Gamma1}, in practice it can be very approximate and a calibration by Monte Carlo simulation (under the null distribution) is recommended.
-The calibration is meant to control the probability of type I error at a given level.
-Indeed, the risk is typically difficult, if not impossible, to compute. \end{rem}
+As usual, the calibration is meant to control the probability of type I error at a given level, instead of controlling the risk (which in principle requires some information on the alternative). \end{rem}